Internationally Recognised Qualifications

 Transferring Your REPs Membership

 There are currently a number of reciprocal agreements in place between each of the above registration bodies whereby members of one professional body can be transferred to another.
-If for example you were to relocate to Australia, you could apply to have your UK REPs membership transferred to Fitness Australia, and your qualifications would therefore be given the appropriate recognition.
+If for example you were to relocate to Australia, you could apply to have your UK REPs membership transferred to Fitness Australia, and this will assist with getting your qualifications the appropriate recognition.
 The application process is relatively simple, and requires the submission of a current REPs membership certificate, or a letter of International Portability from the registration body.